 In Bangladesh, there is a risk of high damage of electrical equipment in switches, base stations and other site buildings caused by flooding - calculated that more than 50% of our infrastructure will need early renewal with a likelihood of more than once every 10 years.
-The resulted financial impacts is estimated to be in the order of 100 million NOK.
+The resulted financial impacts is estimated to be approx. 100 million NOK.